Shakti Sandhya Garba returns for Season 3 with Divya Chaudhary - www.lokmattimes.com

 Shakti Sandhya Garba returns for Season 3 with Divya Chaudhary

-Ahmedabad (Gujarat) [India], August 18: Following the success of its first two editions, Shakti Sandhya Garba is set to ...
+PNN Ahmedabad (Gujarat) [India], August 18: Following the success of its first two editions, Shakti Sandhya Garba is set ...

 Ahmedabad (Gujarat) [India], August 18: Following the success of its first two editions, Shakti Sandhya Garba is set to make a grand return for its third season, promising an even more spectacular celebration of Navratri in Ahmedabad.
 The event will be held from 22 September to 1 October at the cricket ground near the Jaguar showroom, off SG Highway.